Hundreds of epidemiologists expected to wear masks in public for at least a year | ExBulletin

 Respondents also said that masks are important to protect high-risk people and those who are not vaccinated, such as children and people in basic health, as long as the virus is still widespread.
 Said.

-“Protects the entire community and others in the room from wearing masks until the community is less infected,” said Covid-19-hit children, immunosuppressed people, blacks and Latins.
-Includes affiliated communities.
-Associate Professor of Public Health at Boston University.
+“We will protect the entire community and others in the room from wearing masks until the community is less infected,” said assistant Julia Lifeman.
+Professor of Public Health at Boston University.

 A quarter of the epidemiologists in the survey believe that people need to wear masks indefinitely in certain settings, such as in planes, concert halls, or during the winter virus season.
 He said he would continue to wear it.